LenguajesYMaquinas/SwiftParser/README.md

   The important files are:

 - [SwiftViews.jj](/src/SwiftViews.jj): this is the main file and contains the parser code.
+- [examples](/examples): this folder contains examples of valid codes.

 ## Execution